The Asian American Federation drives change for

 “When it comes to mental health care we need to acknowledge that our most vulnerable are facing a crisis within a crisis.
 Asian Americans have among the highest rates of suicide – yet sadly they also lack access to mental health care in the languages they speak, and from providers who understand the cultures they come from.
 As we strive toward racial justice for Asian and other communities of color, it has never been more urgent to guarantee that all New Yorkers have a basic right to culturally competent mental health care.”

-– Joo Han, Deputy Director, AAF
+– Joo Han, Interim Co-Executive Director, AAF

 Andrew Sta.
-Ana, Deputy Director of Research and Policy
+Ana, Interim Co-Executive Director

 Contact: andrew.staana@aafederation.org